 American Airlines: If your delay or cancellation causes you to miss your connection, American will rebook you on the next flight with available seats.
 If you aren’t boarded to your final destination before 11:59 p.m. local time, the airline will arrange for a hotel stay.

-Delta Airlines: Delta says that anyone with a four hour or more delay between the hours of 10 p.m. and 6 a.m. local time will get a voucher for a room at a nearby hotel, as well as comped transportation to and from that hotel.
+Delta Airlines: Delta passengers with a four hour or more delay between the hours of 10 p.m. and 6 a.m. local time will get a voucher for a room at a nearby hotel, as well as comped transportation to and from that hotel.
 This also applies if your flight was canceled and you can’t get rebooked on a flight until the following day.